jaybill/sawsij/README.md

 This is the readme file.
-I'll add more to it later.
+I made a change to be sure I could see it.